- Prepaid subscriptions give subscribers the option to pay for all of their shipment upfront

 What is it?

 Prepaid subscriptions are unique from the default subscription type and give you more flexibility and control to customize your subscription offering.
-Unlike a typical subscription wherein a customer pays for the order, its processed, and then shipped, prepaid subscriptions allow your customers to pay for all the shipments in an order upfront.
+Unlike a typical subscription where a customer pays for the order, it's processed and then shipped, prepaid subscriptions allow your customers to pay for all the shipments upfront.